Incorrect authentication credentials

 - Perform Test Connection to verify connection.
 For more information, see About Test Connection.

-- Attempt to check, change, and set password again.
-For more information, see Checking, changing, or setting an account password.
+- Attempt to check, change, and set password or SSH keys again.
+See:

 Missing or incorrect SSH host key